Maegan Manning ’22 recently began a two-year biomedical research position at the National Institutes of Health Clinical Center.

 “I was very grateful for the opportunity to receive this award,” says Manning.
 “The opportunity presented me with an exciting new experience where I knew I’d grow in many ways.”

-While at HWS, Manning worked in Professor of Biology Patricia Mowery’s lab from June 2021 to May 2022, testing small molecule inhibitors synthesized in the lab overseen by Professor of Chemistry Erin Pelkey.
+While at HWS, Manning worked in Professor of Biology Patricia Mowery’s lab from June 2021 to May 2022, testing small molecule inhibitors that were synthesized in Professor of Chemistry Erin Pelkey's lab.

 Manning tested the inhibitors “against a lymphoma cancer cell line in order to assess the cytotoxicity the compounds had on cancer cells,” she explains.
 “In doing so we were able to gain more information on the confirmation and structure of compounds that are most potent against lymphoma cells.”

 As a researcher in her lab, Mowery says, Manning “learned how to test compounds for their ability to kill cancer cells, how to grow and maintain cancer cells, and how to teach others these skills.
 She would then look at the data and determine how changes in the compound structure impacted the potency of the molecules.”